 This post is for those of you who have already come to the conclusion that you have a valuable service to offer and that you need to be fairly compensated.
 If you are still struggling with your conscience about whether it is OK to charge for ‘spiritual services,’ you need to get over that first and come back to this post when realise that it is absolutely fine to charge for Tarot readings.
 I suggest tapping on releasing blocks to abundance first.

 You’re ready to go pro when…

 You have been through some training (whether self-taught or with a mentor), done enough free practice readings to know what your strengths and weaknesses are and have some solid ethics in place.
-You also have an idea where and how you want to offer your services as well as what your unique selling point might be.
-You will find a handy check list for knowing if you are ready to take your Tarot to the pro level HERE.
+Additionally, you have an idea of where and how you want to offer your services as well as what your unique selling point is.
+You will find a handy checklist for knowing if you are ready to take your Tarot to the pro level HERE.

-How much you should be charging for your Tarot readings
+How much should I charge for my Tarot readings?

 How much you should be charging for your Tarot readings depends on three simple factors: the local going rate in the area where you live, your own experience and how much you need to live on.
 As you can see in the veen diagram below, your payment sweet spot is where these three factors intersect.